The Speed of Thought

-The Speed of Thought is a 2011 American thriller film written and directed by Evan Oppenheimer and starring Nick Stahl, Taryn Manning, and Mía Maestro.
+The Speed of Thought, also known as Scopers, is a 2011 American thriller film written and directed by Evan Oppenheimer and starring Nick Stahl, Taryn Manning, and Mía Maestro.

-Synopsis
+Plot

-Joshua Lazarus (Nick Stahl) is a telepath who has been raised in an NSA foster home.
+Joshua Lazarus is a telepath who has been raised in an NSA foster home.
 Lazarus helps the government by using his abilities.
 He is told by the agency that the telepathy is a side effect of Widmann's Disease, and that he will become insane in time and eventually die from the illness.
-However, Lazarus meets a woman with similar powers (Mía Maestro) who does not have any sign of the disease, launching Lazarus to confront the lies he has been told.
+However, Lazarus meets a woman with similar powers who does not have any sign of the disease, launching Lazarus to confront the lies he has been told.